 What if you could keep people engaged and therefore be ready for them when they chose to buy?

 Thinking of the above example, imagine as a brand that I am “publishing” content on all things related to the home in a regular editorial magazine style.
-I can then start to build an audience that I can then “keep”.
-I can support them once they are ready to research the latest ideas and fashions in interior design and that will indicate to me when the time is right for a sale.
-For those that the time is not right I can keep them engaged and entertained and not lose them from my funnel.
-This is not such an odd idea, after all the home lifestyle magazine live and breathe this sort of content month in month out to the same loyal readership regardless of whether they are actively about to make changes in their home.
+I can then build an audience that I can then “keep”.
+I can support them once they are ready to research the latest ideas and fashions in interior design.
+That will show to me when the time is right for a sale.
+For those that the time is not right, I can keep them engaged and entertained and not lose them from my funnel.
+This is not such an odd idea, after all the home lifestyle magazine live and breathe this sort of content month in month out.
+This becomes a loyal readership regardless of whether they are actively about to change their home.

 Of course, this takes the idea that brands are the new publishers to a new level.
-At the moment, content marketing efforts are still campaign-based – still a moment in time even if that moment is somewhat more extended than it used to be – and to be honest, far too advertising based as well.
+At the moment, content marketing efforts are still campaign-based.
+They are still a moment in time even if that moment is more extended than it used to be – and to be honest, far too advertising based as well.
 Instead, to plug the leaks in the funnel, brands need to publish with the purpose of creating sustained engagement and not merely engagement at a moment in time.
 This requires that there is more focus on the editorial discipline.

 Being “Editorial” means that you have a “cadence” to your publishing efforts.
-In short, that means a rhythm and regularity that your audience then starts to expect.
-This might then feel like we are just creating a volume of content to satisfy the content beast, but with the right content strategy in place we can design, produce and editorialise our content so that is about satisfying our audiences’ needs prior to any decision-making and through the whole decision making process – keeping them engaged.
+In short, that means a rhythm and regularity that your audience then expects.
+This might then feel like we are just creating a volume of content to satisfy the content beast.
+But with the right content strategy in place, we can design, produce and editorialise our content so that is about satisfying our audiences’ needs.
+This will then catch them prior to any decision-making and through the whole decision-making process – keeping them engaged.

-With the right Editorial processes in place you can create sustained engagement and build an audience.
-This sustained engagement then plugs the leaks at the top of your funnel.
-You will not stop all the leaks, that would be impossible, but perhaps we can all start to reconsider how narrow the bottom of our funnel is compared to the top and not take it for granted that we lose so many people along the way.
+With the right editorial processes in place, you can create sustained engagement and build an audience.
+This sustained engagement then plugs the leaky funnel.
+You will not stop all the leaks.
+That would be impossible.
+But perhaps we can all reconsider all the dimensions of our funnel.
+We should not take it for granted that we lose so many people along the way.